NYUDataBootcamp/Book/py-fun1.md

 The type function is more helpful than you might guess.
 A lot of what we do in programming is deal with objects of different types and, when necessary, convert one type to another.
 The first step is to identify the type of the object of interest.

-**Exercise.** Try each of these, one at a time, in the IPython console and explain the output:
+**Exercise.** Try each of these, one at a time, in a code cell and explain the output:

 ```python
 type('a')